What to do in London

 #2 Get an Oyster Card

-London is enormous and its must-see attractions are scattered throughout the city, so doing everything on foot is only recommended for the most ambitious exercise fanatics.
+London is huge and its must-see attractions are scattered throughout the city, so doing everything on foot is only recommended for the most ambitious exercise fanatics.
 For everyone else, the public transport network is excellent and is the perfect way to get around and see the sights.

 You’ll need an Oyster Card to use the public transport in London.
 An Oyster Card is a pre-paid travel card that you simply hold against the reader before boarding a bus or entering a Tube station.
 It’s incredibly convenient and easy to use.
-Cards are available local outlets, such as airports and all Tube stations.
+Cards are available at local outlets, such as airports and all Tube stations.

 Alternatively, you can also order the card before your trip and have it conveniently delivered to your home for a small fee.
 That way you can feel like a local and just get on the next bus or Tube when you arrive, without the hassle of looking for a vending machine.